ramjyroo/TTSegmentedControl-jyroo/README.md

 The original upstream project is maintained by Tapptitude, a mobile app development agency specialized in building high-quality iOS and Android mobile apps, for startups and brands alike.
 A lively team of skilled app developers and app designers based in Europe, we provide full-stack mobile app development services to entrepreneurs looking to innovate on mobile.

-## This fork is maintained by Jyroo
+## This fork is maintained by Jyroo.
+Kudos and sincere thanks to Tapptitude team for the original code that continues to provide 99% of the functionality.
+We only forked it to do some minor fixes

 ![](Resources/newTTSegmentedControl.gif)